sohaib684/Face-Recognizer/README.md

 In this feature, script connects to your webcam and tries to recognize all the faces visible using it's database.
 It shows the candidate name and algorithm's confidence level, in form of a videostream.

 \
-To run this feature, execute `live.py`.
+To use this feature, execute `live.py`.
 Using the command
 ```
 python live.py
 ```